cdapio/hydrator-plugins/core-plugins/widgets/KinesisSink-batchsink.md

 **accessKey:** AWS access key secret having access to Kinesis streams.

 **distribute:** Boolean to decide if the data has to be sent to a single shard or has to be uniformly distributed among all the shards.
-Default value is true
+Default value is true.

 **shardCount:** Number of shards to be created, each shard has input of 1mb/s.
 Default value is 1.

 Example
 -------
 This example will write to a kinesis stream named 'MyKinesisStream'.
 The kinesis stream will be created if it does not exists already.
-Each record it receives will be written as a single stream event. @ shards for this stream will be created and records will be distributed uniformly across the records::
+Each record it receives will be written as a single stream event.
+Two shards for this stream will be created and records will be distributed uniformly across the records::

     {